IR1SHM4N/AustralianIntelligence/AFP/DiplomaOfPublicSafety.md

 * Contain no more than 4 Traffic offences
 * Provide **secondary** contact information (Duty, Promotions etc to update)
 * Prior to engagement, undergo a security clearance, a standard physical clearance/examination and undertake a test for illicit drugs in accordance with the AFP's Illicit Drug Free Work Force Policy.

+These apply to all applicants and no member is exempt from it.